Line 1 (O-Train): Stations

 There are 13 stations in Stage 1 of the project.
-The three downtown subway stations have 120 m platforms; the remainder are 90 m with provisions for future expansion.
+The three underground stations downtown have 120 m platforms; the remainder are 90 m with provisions for future expansion.

 All stations display an illuminated red "O" at the entrance.
 Every station has fare vending machines selling Presto cards, single-ride tickets, day passes, family passes and multi-day passes; vending machines accept cash, debit cards and credit cards.
 Stations have an information phone as well as emergency phones for those requiring assistance; vending machines also provide a video chat feature.
 Access through the fare gates to station platforms is via Presto card, U-Pass, STO Multi card, barcoded ticket, barcoded bus transfer, mobile wallet, or bank card.
 All 13 Stage 1 stations have elevators, and nine have escalators.
 Station stairways have a channel for passengers to push a bicycle.
 Four of the 13 stations have public washrooms.